it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 40

 An edge entity is a remote cloud agent acting as an intermediary for nodes of the cyber-physical system.
 It is a consistent part of cloud-based frond-end services.
-Main disadvantage of this solution is possibility to support interconnection with only one cloud.
+The main disadvantage of this solution is the possibility to support interconnection with only one cloud service.

 ### Field Level Gateway Interoperability Scenario